wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 * I/O
 * etc.

 ## 9. Exercises

-1. Skim through some of the other tutorials and documentation that have links provided above
+1. [easy] Skim through some of the other tutorials and documentation that have links provided above
-2. Write a program to benchmark the performance of reduce, all-reduce, broadcast as a function of both N and P.  Use N=1,2,4,8,...,1024*1024 doubles.
+2. [easy-medium] Write a program to benchmark the performance of reduce, all-reduce, broadcast as a function of both N and P.  Use N=1,2,4,8,...,1024*1024 doubles.
 And experiment with processes on the same node and on different nodes (this means setting #nodes and #ppn correctly in the PBS file).
-3. Work through the various examples in the `exercises/` directory
+4. [easy] Parallelize Monte Carlo computation of pi starting from [`exercises/pi_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/pi_seq.cc)
-4. [easy] Parallelize Monte Carlo computation of pi starting from `exercises/pi_seq.cc`.
+4. [easy] Work through the other various examples in the `exercises/` directory
-5. [medium] Parallelize the recursively adaptive quadrature program `exercises/recursive.cc`.
+5. [medium] Parallelize the recursively adaptive quadrature program [`exercises/recursive_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/recursive_seq.cc)
-6. [medium-hard] Write MPI versions of the example SCF, VMC, or MD codes
+6. [medium-hard] Write MPI versions of the example SCF, VMC, or MD codes in the main [chemistry examples directory](https://github.com/wadejong/Summer-School-Materials/blob/master/examples).
+This tree includes example programs for Hartree Fock, molecular dynamics (already seen in the OpenMP lecture), and variational quantum Monte Carlo.
+Sequential, OpenMP, and MPI versions are provided.
+There's lots of different approaches so don't take our parallel versions as definitive.